zriyansh/signoz.io/blog/2022-12-22-logs-performance-benchmark.md

 <br></br>

-From the above three graphs of Signoz, Elasticsearch and Loki we can see that the number of log lines inserted by each is about 55K/s, 20K/s, and 21K/s respectively.
+From the above three graphs of SigNoz, Elasticsearch and Loki we can see that the number of log lines inserted by each is about 55K/s, 20K/s, and 21K/s respectively.

 Here ClickHouse is able to ingest very fast regardless of the number of indexes as it was designed for faster ingestion and uses skip index for indexing because of which the footprint is less.
 On the other hand, Elasticsearch indexes everything automatically which impacts the ingestion performance.
 For Loki, ingestion is mostly limited by the number of streams that it can handle.

 ### CPU usage during ingestion